 Beginners or young students almost always start on a 1 ½ or a 2 reed and progress through the thicknesses as they progress and become more advanced players.

-We currently stock Rico, Rico Royal and Vandoren reeds.
+We currently stock Montreux, Rico, Rico Royal and Vandoren reeds.
 Is there really much difference?
-Rico are the cheapest and most popular with schools and young children.
+Montreux are the cheapest and most popular with schools and young children.
 Their boxes of 10 reeds are great value for money.
-Rico Royal reeds are better quality and often suit the more advanced beginner or intermediate player.
-Vandoren reeds are the most expensive but do offer the best tone production and quality.
-These are used by advanced and professional players.
+Rico Royal reeds often suit the more advanced beginner or intermediate player.
+Vandoren reeds are the most expensive but do offer the best tone production and quality, these are used by advanced and professional players.